Forecasting Local Ionospheric Parameters Using Transformers: Data

-Our model ingests windows of data that are 72 hours in length, and generates a forecast for the subsequent 24 hours; these must be contiguous periods of observations, since we wish to learn sequential temporal relationships between past measurements and covariates and future observations.
-After removing data with poor ARTIST5 confidence autoscalings, we further downselect to only contiguous time series from each station that contain more than the minimum number of points needed by the model, i.e., 96 hours.
-Each of these contiguous time series is given a unique segment identifier and this process is performed separately for the training, validation, and test sets.
-Figure \ref{chp4:fig:data_years} provides a summary of the number of unique sounder observations over time for the training, validation, and test sets.
-The total number of points and contiguous segments are reported in Table \ref{chp4:tab:num_points}.0
+Each of these contiguous time series is given a unique segment identifier, and this process is performed separately for the training, validation, and test sets.
+Figure \ref{fig:data_years} provides a summary of the number of unique sounder observations over time for the training, validation, and test sets.
+The total number of points and contiguous segments are reported in Table \ref{tab:num_points}.

 Each data segment is then paired with a corresponding set of drivers that are used as exogenous inputs to the model.
-These drivers include sunspot number (SSN), the Kp index (Kp), and F10.7, which were obtained from the GFZ German Research Center for Geosciences \cite{matzka_2021}, and the Dst index from the WDC for Geomagnetism, Kyoto \cite{nose_2015}.
+These drivers include sunspot number (SSN), the Kp index (Kp), and F10.7 cm solar flux, which were obtained from the GFZ German Research Center for Geosciences \cite{matzka_2021}, and the Dst index from the WDC for Geomagnetism, Kyoto \cite{nose_2015}.
 Together, these indices represent a set of additional covariates that can be measured or obtained alongside new sounding data, but whose interactions with the ionospheric parameters may be too complex, nonlinear, or lagged to be expressed as closed analytic expressions.
-Figure \ref{chp4:fig:data_indices} illustrates the affiliated time series of these indices for the Boulder, CO, USA ionosonde station.
+Figure \ref{fig:data_indices} illustrates the affiliated time series of these indices for the Boulder, CO, USA ionosonde station.